MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L16_Monitoring_Application_Performance_with_Application_Insights.md

 ## Review

 In this exercise, you deployed a web app to Azure App Service by using Azure Pipelines, as well as deploying an Azure Load Testing Resource with TestRuns.
-Next, you integrated the Jmeter load testing config.yaml file to Azure DevOps Repos source control, and extending your CI/CD pipeline with the Azure Load Testing.
+Next, you integrated the JMeter load testing config.yaml file to Azure Repos source control, and extending your CI/CD pipeline with the Azure Load Testing.
 In the last exercise, you learned how to define the success criteria of the LoadTest.